Best Booking Software With Payment for Service Businesses in 2026

 Square Appointments pricing page for solo providers, teams, and salons

-• Paid plans start around $29/month per location
+• Paid plans start around $29 per month per location

 • Payment processing fees apply per transaction

-• Best value when already using Square POS
+• Best value comes when you are already using Square POS

-The best booking software with payment depends on how your business sells time.
+The best booking software with payment in 2026 depends on how your service business gets paid.

 FAQs